brandonnadell/s1-t2-music-queue/docs/DEPLOY.md

 #DEPLOYMENT INSTRUCTIONS

+#Step 0: Fork this repo
+- Fork the project repo to your own personal GitHub account by clicking on the "Fork" button at the upper right hand of the repo's page on GitHub.
+This creates a personal copy of the repo under your own GitHub account.
+This is necessary because you can't deploy an app to Heroku unless you have admin access to the repo.

 #step 1: install node
 - if you type node --version on your local system and you see a version that is 10.* or higher you can skip this step
 - if not refer to: